sanidhyy/miro-clone/README.md

 #### d.
 Update `.env.local`:

 - Replace the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` variables in the `.env.local` file with the keys obtained from Clerk.

+#### e.
+Get Default Organization Id

+- Go to Clerk Dashboard > Settings > Organizations and Enable Organizations.
+- Create a new organization, Replace the `CLERK_DEFAULT_ORGANIZATION_ID` with the newly created organization id.

 ### 7. Liveblocks API Keys: